 Getting there from the Brunel Museum

 The wealth and variety of transport services in Docklands means there are many options, using bus, private ferry, Thames Clipper, tube, London Overground, Docklands Light Railway and a foot tunnel under the river!

 Bus and boat.
 Take bus C10 from Rotherhithe station to the Hilton, then Hilton Hotel ferry to Canary Wharf Pier, then Thames Clipper to Masthouse Terrace Pier.
 The launch ramps are ten paces away.

 Train, walk and boat.
 Take London Overground from Rotherhithe to Surrey Quays.
-Then after a 15 minute walk* to Greenland Pier, it’s one stop east to Masthouse Terrace Pier on the Thames Clipper.
+A 15 minute walk* takes you to Greenland Pier, and a Thames Clipper takes you one stop east to Masthouse Terrace Pier.